JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

 Links
 1. Tested my social links on index.html, clicking popped out a new tab with the requested site as expected , both on mobile, mozilla, firefox, chrome and opera.
-2. Tested my social links on contact-me.html, clicking popped out a new tab with the requested site as expected , both on mobile, mozilla, firefox, chrome and opera.
-3. Tested my social links on portfolio.html, clicking popped out a new tab with the requested site as expected , both on mobile, mozilla, firefox, chrome and opera.
-4. Tested my social links on success.html, clicking popped out a new tab with the requested site as expected , both on mobile, mozilla, firefox, chrome and opera.

 I did the same type of testing on my navigation links.